imbm-dltheory/imbm-dltheory.github.io/index.md

     </tbody>
 </table>

-__Open Day__
+__Monday, July 29, 2019__
-_Monday, July 29, 2019:_ Open Day on Deep Learning will take place as a satellite event of the Workshop at Demir Demirgil Theater Hall located in the Bogazici University South Campus.
-The schedule consists of introductory lectures, tutorials, and advanced seminars.
-Please register through the link above.
+__Open Day on Deep Learning__ will take place as a satellite event of the Workshop.
+The venue is Demir Demirgil Theater Hall located in the [Bogazici University](http://www.boun.edu.tr/en_US/Content/About_BU/About_BU) South Campus (max. capacity ~170).
+Open Day program consists of introductory lectures, tutorials, and advanced seminars. [[Google Maps]](https://goo.gl/maps/HqikG4a3ENx77tWW8)

-**Workshop**
-_Tuesday, July 20, 2019 - Friday, August 2, 2019:_ Workshop on Theoretical Advances in Deep Learning will take place at Istanbul Center for Mathematical Sciences.
+__Tuesday, July 30, 2019 - Friday, August 2, 2019__
+__Workshop on Theoretical Advances in Deep Learning__ will take place at Istanbul Center for Mathematical Sciences [(IMBM)](http://www.imbm.org.tr).
 The venue is located inside Bogazici University South Campus.
-Due to the space constraints the event is by invitation only.
+Due to space constraints participation is by invitation only.

+**Getting there**
+Both events will be on the same campus.
+The easiest way to find either venue is to arrive at Bogazici University Metro Station and walk down to the South Campus. [[Google Maps]](https://goo.gl/maps/ZQLEFxjGaCWjDg3e9)

 **Organizers**
 - Levent Sagun, EPFL